ithaka/jaip-backend-public-mirror/README.md

 ### Requirements
 1. We use yarn for dependency management.
 Install this tool before developing in this codebase.
 1. This project requires a postgres database.
 A Prisma schema is included.
+See the Database section of this guide for more information on identifying the appropriate `DATABASE_URL`.
 1. Development in this project requires access to the [ITHAKA CLI tool](https://github.com/ithaka/ithaka-cli?tab=readme-ov-file) and the ITHAKA VPN in order to take advantage of the Polaris sidecar for service discovery.

 ### Install Dependencies